Skip to main content

 In this case, overpaying does reduce your total repayments.
 The question becomes whether the interest you save on your loan is greater or less than the return you'd earn by investing the same money.

 For Plan 2 borrowers on higher incomes, loan interest can be RPI + 3%.
 At recent inflation levels (RPI ~3–4%), that's an effective rate of 6–7%.
-This is high — it's harder for investment returns to beat it on a risk-adjusted basis.
+This is high, and it's harder for investment returns to beat it on a risk-adjusted basis.
+Our guide to how student loan interest works explains exactly which rate applies to you.

 What is index fund investing?

-An index fund is a type of investment that tracks a broad market index — like the MSCI World (global equities) or the FTSE All-Share (UK stocks).
+An index fund is a type of investment that tracks a broad market index, such as the MSCI World (global equities) or the FTSE All-Share (UK stocks).
 Instead of picking individual companies, you own a tiny slice of hundreds or thousands of companies at once.

 Index funds have historically outperformed most actively managed funds over the long run, largely because they have lower fees and because most fund managers can't consistently beat the market.
 They are the bedrock of passive investing.